DanyYanez/case2/README.md

 # Step-4 Monitoring

+We are using monitoring because to prevent our systems from crashing, and to scale based on the load.
+This helps reduce down time and improves the effeciency of our application.
+We can also analyze the stats and predict when to scale up or down.

 1. We are deploying ELK Stack to monitor our services.
 2. Make sure you have installed [ELK Stack](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-elastic-stack.html)
 3. Navigate to the folder where Elk Stack is cloned